 \subsubsection{Deadtime after shutdown}

 In rare instances, a reactor may need to shutdown when the core reactivity is low.
-Such a shutdown can be treated as a power ramp down to zero and introduces additional constraints for subsequent restart.
-In this case, without an ongoing neutron flux, the \textsuperscript{135}Xe concentration transiently increases to even higher peaks since there are no active \textsuperscript{135}Xe sinks~\cite{lamarsh_introduction_2001}.
-To safely restart the reactor, a mandatory downtime—referred to as \emph{deadtime}—must be observed to allow for substantial \textsuperscript{135}Xe to decay.
-The duration of this deadtime, denoted by \( \Delta t_{\text{deadtime},n} \), is defined as the time interval following a shutdown after which the xenon defect or \( \rho_{Xe}(t) \) is strictly less than the available reactivity margin, \( \Delta \rho_{\text{marg},n} \) and decreasing.
+Such a shutdown can be treated as a power ramp down to zero and introduces additional constraints for subsequent restarts.
+In such a case, without an ongoing neutron flux, the \textsuperscript{135}Xe concentration transiently increases to substantially higher peaks since there are no active \textsuperscript{135}Xe sinks~\cite{lamarsh_introduction_2001}.
+To safely restart a reactor, a mandatory downtime—referred to as \emph{deadtime}—must be observed to allow for significant \textsuperscript{135}Xe to decay.
+The duration of this deadtime, denoted by \( \Delta t_{\text{deadtime},n} \), is defined as the time interval following a shutdown after which the negative reactivity or \( \rho_{Xe}(t) \) is strictly less than the available reactivity margin, \( \Delta \rho_{\text{marg},n} \) and decreasing.
 After this period, the reactor may safely restart without violating core reactivity constraints.
 Assuming a full power to zero shutdown, the deadtime computation is given by \Cref{eq:deadtime_comp}.

-\Cref{fig:deadtime_comp} illustrates the evolution of the xenon defect following a shutdown from full-power operation, the available reactivity margin on day 100, and the resulting deadtime that the reactor must observe before restart is feasible.
-In the shown figure, the deadtime is at least 22 hours, after which the core has enough excess reactivity to manage the xenon defect and permit a restart.
-A precomputed deadtime value table is derived using \Cref{eq:deadtime_comp} for various reactivity margins which is then used as input for the UC.
+\Cref{fig:deadtime_comp}. illustrates the evolution of the negative reactivity following a shutdown from full-power operation, the available reactivity margin on day 100, and the resulting deadtime that the reactor must observe before restart is feasible.
+In the shown figure, the deadtime is at least 26 hours, after which the core has enough excess reactivity to override the negative reactivity and permit a restart.
+A precomputed deadtime value table is derived using \Cref{eq:deadtime_comp} for various reactivity margins.